reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 The reason for this is that `props.email` never actually changed in the above scenario.
 Both times the "edit profile" form rendered, it would pass our saved email address via props.

+This problem could manifest itself even without a "Reset" button.
+For example, imagine a password manager app using the above input component.
+When navigating between details for two accounts with the same initial email, the input would fail to reset because the prop value passed to the component would be the same!
+This would be a surprise to the user, as a draft change to one account would appear to affect other accounts that happened to share the same email.

-This design is fundamentally flawed, but it's an easy mistake to make.
+This design is fundamentally flawed, but it's also an easy mistake to make.
 [I've made it myself.](https://twitter.com/brian_d_vaughn/status/959600888242307072) Fortunately there are two alternatives that work better.
-The key to both is for **state to only be owned by a single component**.
-Let's take a look at each.
+The key to both is that **for any piece of state, you need to pick a single component that owns it as the source of truth, and avoid duplicating it in other components.** Let's take a look at each.

 #### Alternative 1: Fully controlled component